steinnes/spinup/README.md

 # spinup

+## DEPRECATION WARNING

+This tool is not being actively developed and is available here for educational purposes.
+If you want a nice way to get up and running with EKS, I suggest you check out [eksctl](https://github.com/weaveworks/eksctl).

+---

 Quickly get up and running with an EKS cluster in a brand new VPC.
 Because doing that by hand is extremely tedious.